-My take on artichoke chicken is light and fresh, with crispy skin, juicy meat, and silky sweet artichokes.
-This simple one-skillet dinner requires just a handful of real, whole foods and the result is a restaurant-quality meal that will become a treasured family classic.
+My take on Artichoke Chicken is light and fresh, with crispy skin, juicy meat, and silky sweet artichokes.
+This simple one-skillet dinner requires just a handful of simple ingredients and the result is a restaurant-quality meal that will become a treasured family classic.

 And it’s best tastes something like this: